 Please see point 5 below (Purposes for which we will use your personal information) to find out more about the types of lawful basis that we will rely on to process your personal information.

-Generally, we do not rely on consent as a legal basis for processing your personal information other than in relation to sending third party direct marketing communications to you via email or text message.
-You have the right to withdraw consent to marketing at any time by accessing your account “My Account”, or by e-mailing or contacting our Customer Services team.
+We may use consent in some circumstances, such as in relation to sending third party direct marketing communications to you via email or text message or inside your browser if you have opted to receive these.
+You have the right to withdraw consent to email and SMS marketing at any time by accessing your account “My Account”, or for messaging inside your browser, refer to your specific browser guide below, or by e-mailing or contacting our Customer Services team.
 For more information about these and other options click here - Contact us.

 When you apply for rewards for life we check and verify your e-mail address.
 In performing such checks, your information may be disclosed to credit reference agencies such as Experian who keep a record of that information, but these are not credit checks and your credit rating will not be affected.
 We may contact you by e-mail, phone, text, or SMS in relation to managing your account or the performance of our contract with you including: